-We explore our artistic practices together at CDS, through collectively developing programmes & community events.
+The CDS Artist Community is made up of independent artists and arts workers, and together we form the artistic leadership of Chisenhale Dance Space.
+We are performers, choreographers, teachers, curators, producers, facilitators and peers.
+We explore our artistic practices together at CDS, support and learn from each other, and activate CDS through creative interventions.
 We guide the organisation’s direction, and understand CDS as a hub and a model to advocate for change we want to see in the sector.

 FAQs